Lecturer, Humanities Department

 - University of Wisconsin, Waukesha, 2005-2006

-Arthur Shiwa Zárate is an interdisciplinary scholar of religion whose research explores the intersection of science, ethics, and politics in contemporary Islamic thought.
-He has lived and travelled extensively throughout the Middle East and speaks Arabic.
-He is currently a lecturer in the Comparative Religious Studies Program at San José State University, where he teaches World Religions and Middle East Traditions.
-His classes aim to introduce students to the diversity of human religious forms and expressions, highlighting specifically how religious traditions interact with each other, as well as their relevance contemporary politics.
-At San José State University, he particularly enjoys teaching first generation college students and students interested in applying the critical thinking skills they learn in the classroom to their lives outside the classroom.
+I'm an interdisciplinary scholar of religion whose research explores the intersection of science, ethics, and politics in contemporary Islamic thought.
+I received a PhD in history from Columbia University in October 2018.
+Although I'm trained as a historian, my research and teaching are interdisciplinary in nature.
+I have lived and travelled extensively throughout the Middle East and speak Arabic.
+I'm currently a lecturer in the Comparative Religious Studies Program at San José State University, where I teach World Religions and Middle East Traditions.
+My classes aim to introduce students to the diversity of human religious forms and expressions, highlighting specifically how religious traditions interact with each other, as well as their relevance contemporary politics.
+At San José State University, I particularly enjoy teaching first generation college students and students interested in applying the critical thinking skills they learn in the classroom to their lives outside the classroom.